FaberVitale/notes/src/markdown/js/es6Modules.md

 slug: es6-modules
 ---

-Es6 modules are file-based, aka one per file.
 The api of an es6 module is static:
   * imports/exports can only be defined at the top level
   * once defined these bindings cannot be changed.